mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 For nearly two decades following 1997, the research into alternative pruning tables was minimal.
 This trend persisted until 2015, marked by the release of Michael Feather's two-phase solver [^tsai-2015].

-It uses IDA* to find optimal and suboptimal solutions in phase 1 to bring the cube into an intermediate 3-color state where each face has no more than two colors, and then again uses IDA* (as seen in the original implementation) or a pre-calculated move sequence (as implemented in the modern version) to reach the final solution in phase 2.
-To make this work, Feather had to build a fundamentally new set of pruning tables for both phases from scratch [^feather-nd] [^miler-2026].
+It uses IDA* to find optimal and suboptimal solutions in phase 1 to bring the cube into an intermediate 3-color state where each face has no more than two colors, and then again uses IDA* (as seen in the original implementation) or a pre-calculated move sequence (as implemented in the modern version) to reach the final solution in phase 2 [^feather-nd-1].
+To make this work, Feather had to build a fundamentally new set of pruning tables for both phases from scratch [^feather-nd-2] [^miler-2026].

 Depending on the specific solver variant, the length of phase 2 can be limited to 8 moves or left unlimited [^speedsolving.com-wiki-nd].
 In the unlimited version, phase 2 contains 3981312 states that can be solved within 16 moves, while phase 1 constains nearly 11 trillion states with a maximum of 15 moves.